 Light Illuminates Darkness, Righteousness Illuminates Sin, Evil Hates Them Both, But Grace Is Beautiful

 [T]he light has come into the world, and people loved the darkness rather than the light because their works were evil.
-For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.”
+For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.

 You are the light of the world.
 People [do not] light a lamp and put it under a basket… In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.
 You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.